Delicious Lilikoi fruit – delicious passion fruit, sweet and savory recipes

 Try some delicious Lilikoi fruit from Hawaii

-What is Lilikoi fruit or Passionfruit?
+What is Lilikoi fruit aka Passionfruit?

 Lilikoi fruit or passionfruit is a yellow passion flower fruit known as Passiflora edulis forma flavicarpa grown in Hawaii.
 It is a vine that creates beautiful flowers and then some edible seed pods that can be eaten raw or used in a variety of drinks, desserts to even savory dishes.